kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 ## Password policies

-Password policies can be used to define a set of additional rules to apply to users or groups of users.
+Password policies can be used to define a set of additional rules to apply to users, or to groups of users.

 Each password policy is an object with the following properties: